raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

-Let's use the arrow keys to move your character around.
-When the player presses the right arrow, you want your character to point right, move a few steps and change to the next costume:
+Add code blocks to your character sprite so that the player can use the arrow keys to move the character around.
+When the player presses the right arrow, the character should point right, move a few steps, and change to the next costume:

 ![pico walking sprite](images/pico_walking_sprite.png)
 ```blocks